openzfs/openzfs-docs/docs/Getting Started/RHEL-based distro/Root on ZFS.rst

    - Encrypted:

-     Pick a strong password.
+     Avoid ZFS send/recv when using native encryption, see `a ZFS developer's comment on this issue`__ and `this spreadsheet of bugs`__.
+A LUKS-based guide has yet to be written.
 Once compromised, changing password will not keep your data safe.
 See ``zfs-change-key(8)`` for more info

      .. code-block:: sh